rjfox1992/breakable-toy-launch31/README.md

 Postgres, Express, React, Node stack; heroku; Cypress, Foundation;

 ## Special Gotchas (problems faced, unique elements) ##
-We ran into issues getting Foundation to show the grid properly.
-By updating our index pages to adjust the displayed objects based on the size of the screen we set up how many columns we want to display.

 ## Technical Description (installation, setup, how to contribute) ##
 1. yarn install
 2. cd server